orca-so/whirlpools/docs/whirlpool/docs/03-Getting Started/03-Provide Liquidity/02-Adjust Liquidity.md

     - `funder`: The account funding the transaction and providing liquidity.

 - **Outputs:** The function returns a promise resolving to an object containing:
-    - `quote`: A breakdown of the liquidity and tokens you are adding
+    - `quote`: A breakdown of the liquidity and tokens you are adding or removing
     - `instructions`: A list of instructions to initialize the position.
     - `initializationCost`: The minimum balance required for rent exemption, in lamports.